-Table 18 describes the storage partitioning terminology that is used in the Mappings view of the Subsystem Management window.
+Table 17 describes the storage partitioning terminology that is used in the Mappings view of the Subsystem Management window.

 Term Description Storage partition Storage partitions are storage subsystem logical drives that are visible to a host computer or are shared among host computers that are part of a host group.
 Storage partition topology The Topology view of the Mappings window displays the default host group, the defined host group, host computer, and host-port nodes.
 You must define the host port, host computer, and host group topological elements to grant access to host computers and host groups using logical drive-to-LUN mappings.

+Table 17.
+Storage partitioning terminology

-Host port Host ports physically reside on the host adapters and are automatically discovered by the Storage Manager software.
+Term Description Host port Host ports physically reside on the host adapters and are automatically discovered by the Storage Manager software.
 To give a host computer access to a partition, you must define its associated host ports.
 The host ports request data from a logical drive on behalf of the host computer; therefore, without associated host ports, a host computer cannot be given a logical drive-to-LUN mapping or request data from a logical drive using a LUN.
-Initially, all discovered host ports belong to the default host group.

-Table 18.
-Storage partitioning terminology

-Term Description Host computer A system that is directly attached to the storage subsystem through a fibre-channel I/O path.
+Initially, all discovered host ports belong to the default hos group.
+Host computer A system that is directly attached to the storage subsystem through a Fibre Channel I/O path.
 This system is used to serve data (typically in the form of files) from the storage subsystem.
 A system can be both a storage management station and a host simultaneously.
 Note: A defined host computer corresponds to a single computer that is running one or more applications that accesses a storage subsystem.
-A host computer must no belong to a defined host group unless the host computer must share access to a partition with other host computers.
+A host computer must not belong to a defined host group unless the host computer must share access to a partition with other host computers.
 Host group A host group is an entity in the storage partition topology that defines a logical collection of host computers that require shared access to one or more logical drives.
 Note: You can define a host group that corresponds to a cluster or to a set of host computers that provide failover support.
 Host computers in a defined host group are granted access to partitions independently of the host group.
 Logical drive-to-LUN mappings are made to the host group or to an individual host computer in a host group.
 Default host group A default host group is a logical collection of discovered host ports, defined host computers, and defined host groups in the storage-partition topology that fulfill the following requirements: Are not involved in specific logical drive-to-LUN mappings Share access to logical drives with default logical drive-to-LUN mappings LUN A LUN, logical unit number, is the number that a host computer uses to access a logical drive.
 Each host computer has its own LUN address space.
 Specific logical drive-to-LUN mapping The association of a logical drive with a single LUN.
-W you create a specific logical drive-to-LUN mapping, you specify both the LUN that is used to access the logical drive and the defined host computer or host group that can access the logical drive.
-Default logical drive-to-LUN mapping The default logical drive-to-LUN mapping enables host groups or host computers that do not have specific logica drive-to-LUN mappings (such as host computers or host groups that belong to the default host group) to access a particular logical drive.
-Logical drives are given default logical drive-to-LUN mappings when legacy logical drives (that are created using previous versions of the Storage Manager software are automatically given default logical drive-to-LUN mappings.
-After installing Storage Manager Version 9.1 software, specific logical drive-to-LUN mappings are created.
+When you create a specific logical drive-to-LUN mapping, you specify both the LUN that is used to access the logical drive and the defined host computer or host group that can access the logical drive.

-Table 18.
+Table 17.
 Storage partitioning terminology (continued)